-- (18) Implement school improvement and accountability. [...] - (b) Early warning system. - - 1.
-A school that serves any students in kindergarten through grade 8 shall implement an early warning system to identify students in such grades who need additional support to improve academic performance and stay engaged in school.
-The early warning system must include the following early warning indicators: - a.
-Attendance below 90 percent, regardless of whether absence is excused or a result of outof- school suspension. - b.
-One or more suspensions, whether in school or out of school. - c.
-Course failure in English Language Arts or mathematics during any grading period. - d.
-A Level 1 score on the statewide, standardized assessments in English Language Arts or mathematics or, for students in kindergarten through grade 3, a substantial reading deficiency under s.
-1008.25(5)(a). - A school district may identify additional early warning indicators for use in a school's early warning system.
-The system must include data on the number of students identified by the system as exhibiting two or more early warning indicators, the number of students by grade level who exhibit each early warning indicator, and a description of all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system. - 2.
-A school-based team responsible for implementing the requirements of this paragraph shall monitor the data from the early warning system.
+(18) Implement school improvement and accountability. [...]

+(b) Early warning system. -

+1. A school that serves any students in kindergarten through grade 8 shall implement an early warning system to identify students in such grades who need additional support to improve academic performance and stay engaged in school.
+The early warning system must include the following early warning indicators:

+a.
+Attendance below 90 percent, regardless of whether absence is excused or a result of outof- school suspension.

+b.
+One or more suspensions, whether in school or out of school.

+c.
+Course failure in English Language Arts or mathematics during any grading period.

+d.
+A Level 1 score on the statewide, standardized assessments in English Language Arts or mathematics.

+e.
+For students in kindergarten through grade 4, a substantial reading deficiency under s.
+1008.25(5)(a) or, for students in kindergarten through grade 4, a substantial mathematics deficiency under s.
+1008.25(6)(a).

+A school district may identify additional early warning indicators for use in a school's early warning system.
+The system must include data on the number of students identified by the system as exhibiting two or more early warning indicators, the number of students by grade level who exhibit each early warning indicator, and a description of all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system.

+2. A school-based team responsible for implementing the requirements of this paragraph shall monitor the data from the early warning system.
 The team may include a school psychologist.
 When a student exhibits two or more early warning indicators, the team, in consultation with the student's parent, shall determine appropriate intervention strategies for the student unless the student is already being served by an intervention program at the direction of a school-based, multidisciplinary team.
 Data and information relating to a student's early warning indicators must be used to inform any intervention strategies provided to the student.

-(8) "Habitual truant" means a student who has 15 unexcused absences within 90 calendar days with or without the knowledge or consent of the student's parent, is subject to compulsory school attendance under s.
+(12) "Habitual truant" means a student who has 15 unexcused absences within 90 calendar days with or without the knowledge or consent of the student's parent, is subject to compulsory school attendance under s.
 1003.21(1) and (2)(a), and is not exempt under s.
 1003.21(3) or s.
 1003.24, or by meeting the criteria for any other exemption specified by law or rules of the State Board of Education.
 Such a student must have been the subject of the activities specified in ss.
 1003.26 and 1003.27(3), without resultant successful remediation of the truancy problem before being dealt with as a child in need of services according to the provisions of chapter 984.